z3nsh0w/QUARK/README.md

 ## License

-This project is licensed under [specify license].
+This project is licensed under GPL-3.0 license.
 See the `LICENSE` file for details.
 ---